Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 en Europe - European Organization for Data Transmission).
 This organization defined the Odette File Transfer Protocol (OFTP) used particularly to exchange data between car manufacturers and their suppliers.
-This protocol is based on X.25-type links (TCP/IP in future versions).
+This protocol is based on X.25- type links (TCP/IP in future versions).
 The two terms OFTP and ODETTE are sometimes used interchangeably.

 <span id="OFTP__Odette_File_Transfer_Protocol__"></span>